cf-json/cf-json.github.io/specification.md

 The terminology defined in Section 1.2 of the NetCDF CF-conventions document is also used here for specific components of data structures or spatial entities.

 ## 2. CF-JSON object
 A CF-JSON object represents a set of data referenced in space and (optionally) time.
 Data is specified as `variables` on defined `dimensions`.
 Global or variable `attributes` can be attached to the overall CF-JSON object or to individual `variables`.
-A CF-JSON object MUST contain `attributes`, `dimensions` and `variables` objects.
+A CF-JSON object MUST contain `dimensions` and `variables` objects and optionally a global `attributes` object.

 Example CF-JSON object for some wind data data arranged on a grid: